 HER2 positive: Cancers that have too much HER2 protein or gene are called HER2 positive.
 These cancers can be treated with drugs that target HER2.

 HER2 negative: Cancers that don’t have excess HER2 are called HER2 negative.
 These cancers do not respond to treatment with drugs that target HER2.

-Triple-negative: If the breast cancer cells don’t have estrogen or progesterone receptors and don’t have too much HER2, they are called triple-negative.
+Triple-negative: If the breast cancer cells don’t have estrogen or progesterone receptors and don’t have too much HER2, they are called triple-negative (HER2 negative, ER negative, and PR negative).
 Triple-negative breast cancers tend to grow and spread more quickly than most other types of breast cancer.
 Because the tumor cells don’t have hormone receptors, hormone therapy is not helpful in treating these cancers.
 Because they don’t have too much HER2, drugs that target HER2 aren’t helpful, either.
 Chemotherapy can still be useful, though.

 Triple-positive: This term is used to describe cancers that are ER-positive, PR-positive, and have too much HER2.
 These cancers can be treated with hormone drugs as well as drugs that target HER2.

-The S-phase fraction is the percentage of cells in a sample that are replicating (copying) their DNA.
-DNA replication means that the cell is getting ready to divide into 2 new cells.
+Cell proliferation is how quickly a cancer cell copies its DNA and divides into 2 cells.
+If the cancer cells are dividing more rapidly, it means the cancer is faster growing or more aggressive.
+DNA is copied when the cell is getting ready to divide into 2 new cells.
+The S-phase fraction is the percentage of cells in a sample that are copying their DNA.
 The rate of cancer cell division can also be estimated by a Ki-67 test.
-If the S-phase fraction or Ki-67 labeling index is high, it means that the cancer cells are dividing more rapidly, which indicates a more aggressive cancer.
+If the S-phase fraction or Ki-67 test is high, it means that the cancer cells are dividing more rapidly, which can indicate a more aggressive cancer.